michaelbourne/Custom-Icons-for-Elementor/README.txt

 = 0.2.3 =
 * Adjusted priority of custom function to prevent certain themes from breaking it
+* Change to parse css function to prevent a possible but rare error
+* Change to CSS display of icons from inline-block (FA style) to block (E style)
+* Added filter to remove FA icons from default selectors

 = 0.2.2 =
 * Regen error fix